RoseMaryP1/learning/udacity/self-driving/intro_tensorflow/CarND-Traffic-Sign-Classifier-Project/README.md

 ![stairs](./web_images/4.png)

-The first image might be difficult to classify because the image is slightly askew.
+The 120 km/hr image might be difficult to classify because the image is slightly askew, and the 60 km/hr has a bit of a shadow across the sign.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).